zooniverse/theia/README.md

 `docker-compose up &`

-To, for exampe, create a second worker node
+To, for example, create a second worker node

 `docker-compose up --scale worker=2 &`